 God has heard Hezekiah’s prayer, and answered it with peace, and healing.

 Even in this miraculous message, there is a use of means: a way for the disease to be healed.

 Hezekiah would have three more days of illness; then health.

 Isaiah 38:21 “For Isaiah had said, Get them a lump of figs, and lay it for a plaster upon the boil, and he shall recover.”

-Hezekiah is grateful, and asks Isaiah for a sign.
+Hezekiah is grateful and praises the Lord, asking for a sign:

 2 Kings 20:8 “And Hezekiah said unto Isaiah, What shall be the sign that the Lord will heal me, and that I shall go up into the House of the Lord the third day?”

-Now we might think this was a bad thing; but it actually was often the way God affirmed His Word in the Old Testament.
+Now we might think this was a bad thing; but it actually was often the way God affirmed His Word in the Old Testament, by signs.

 2 Kings 20:9-11 “ And Isaiah said, This sign shalt thou have of the Lord, the Lord will do the thing that He hath spoken: shall the shadow go forward ten degrees, or back ten degrees?